Dardin-dale/electron-react-serialport/README.md

 This is the simple-app that is designed for quick one-page applications that don't need front-end state management.
 For a simpler application I prefer to directly use node integrations to talk to the serialport.
 For a more advanced application it is recommended to use ipc connections separating the main Electron Process from the renderer.
 The more advanced branch will use Redux to manage state in the renderer process and keep track of devices.

+This version uses webpack, another version based off of the Electrate template uses gulp, has the ability to do hot-loading.
+However, currently the gulp branch is not able to properly use css files as the React `import` for static assets such as css or png files is a webpack feature not a standard ES6 capability.
+Developing from this template will require you to rebuild

 see /src/device to see how I manage devices - NOTE: This application is designed for Windows OS use in mind.
-If you use macOS or some debian distribution, slight changes will need to be made for the serialport enumeration (list) function in the device manager module.
+If you use macOS or some debian distribution, slight changes will need to be made for the serialport enumeration (list) function in the DeviceManager class.

 See branches:
 `master` - for a bare-bones install